vin0x/pdf-to-vehicle-data-ETL/README.md

 ## About

 This project extract data from a website (.pdf file) containing car data, manipulate data, store in a AWS RDS, create pipeline with Apache Airflow to automatically refresh and create a Power BI Dashboard.
-The data is processed using Python libraries such as `pypdf`, `pandas`, `numpy`, `requests`, `seaborn`, and `matplotlib`.
-The main tasks performed include data extraction, transformation, cleaning, load and visualization.
+The data is processed using Python libraries such as `pypdf`, `pandas`, `numpy`, `requests`, `seaborn`, `matplotlib`, `scikit-learn` and `ARIMA`.
+The main tasks performed include data extraction, transformation, cleaning, forecasting, load and visualization.

   <p align="center">
   <img src="images/Capture5.PNG" width="500" />